 Obviously, the decisive part of this piece of code for task-launching is the installation of the function LocationCallback, which periodically calls (back) the onLocationResult method with a list of newly computed locations, governed by the priority and frequency specifications in the LocationRequest object req.
 The callback itself first causes a conversion of the list of newly received locations into an array and subsequently sends a call to the UpdateWindow function whose name refers to a sliding window of distances between the performer´s position and the initial “ground zero” position, computed from location data received via recent callbacks:

 In technical terms, the sliding window serves as a basic data structure connecting the two major tasks of this application, a) delivering (“producing”) new location data and b) their processing (“consuming”) that we shall discuss in the following sections.

 However, we should not lose sight of the bigger picture and the final purpose of our app: Turning a mobile phone device into a tool for performing a work for gongs and satellites, which is largely a user interface topic.
 After some initial experiments, we decided in favor of a simple, but efficient, graphical user interface, which is created by switching a circular spot through different sizes (from small to large) and various colors (from yellow to orange and red) at predefined time intervals.
-The changes in color and size alert the performers when it is time to play i.e. hit the gong.
-As the following helper Java class called Signal shows, the user-interface is controlled by another runnable (Notify) whose task is to force a redraw-event for the spot at the next stage by invalidating its current representation:
+The changes in color and size alert the performers when it is time to play i.e. to strike the gong.
+As the following helper Java class called Signal shows, the user-interface is controlled by another runnable (called Notify) whose task is it to force a redraw-event for the spot by invalidating its current representation: